The Office of Undergraduate Education

 Requirements for Mentors

-• Mentors must possess a cumulative GPA above a 3.0.
+• Mentors must be in good academic standing and possess a cumulative GPA of at least a 3.0.

 • New mentor applicants must supply two personal references and participate in a phone interview.

-• Students selected to serve as mentors for the 2021-22 academic year must complete a series of online training modules by August 30, 2021.
+• Students selected to serve as first-time mentors must complete a series of online training modules.

-• Mentors must attend an in-person training sessions at the starts of both fall and spring semesters.
+• Mentors must attend in-person training sessions at the start of both fall and spring semesters.

-• Program staff will enroll all mentors selected for the program in the UNIV 2074/3074/4073 (University Engagement and Applied Leadership) course for the fall 2021 semester and in a follow-up course for the spring 2022 semester UNIV 2075/3075/4075.
+• Program staff will enroll all mentors selected for the program in the University Engagement and Applied Leadership course (UNIV 2074/3074/4073) for the fall semester and in a follow-up course (UNIV 2075/3075/4075) for the spring semester.
 These courses are both zero credit hour classes, allowing program participation to be reflected on the academic transcript.

 • Program participation requires attendance of monthly small group sessions (six sessions per academic year).
 Participating mentors may sign up for these sessions based on the availability of their schedule.